fiee/croisee/README.rst

 Bugs / Todo
 -----------

+* height and width of a new puzzle is mixed up in JavaScript code; only square grids work well
+* only German keyboards work well; seems we use key codes instead of character codes
 * word numbers are rather small in Mozilla (and probably other browsers than WebKit-based)
 * admin: if adding to an existing dict, disable other fields
 * clean up redundant template/view code
+* update libraries and optimize JS code
 * still not really a reusable app (to be integrated in `fiëé cérébrale`_)
 * still no tests!
 * add Sphinx_ documentation
 * add setup.py
 * bind anonymous puzzles to one session to avoid puzzles being edited by several anonymous users at the same time
+* add sample `settings_local.py`

 Internal workflow (how it *should* work)